 This is part of the Master of Arts.

-The papers you complete provide a platform for developing chapters, artefacts or other key contributions to your thesis, exegesis and artefact, depending on which thesis pathway you choose.
+The courses you complete provide a platform for developing chapters, artefacts or other key contributions to your thesis, exegesis and artefact, depending on which thesis pathway you choose.

-You complete the degree with papers and either a:
+You complete the degree with courses and a 120-point research thesis.

-Or any papers listed in the Master of Arts table or other postgraduate papers with the approval of the programme leader
+Or any courses listed in the Master of Arts table or other postgraduate courses with the approval of the programme leader.

-In the final year, you write a thesis or complete a site-based project and dissertation.
+In the final year, you write a thesis:

 You will be able to find employment opportunities in a variety of organisations including: